inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 ## MRTG Graphing Migration

 We've implemented a new graphing backend called [Grapher](../features/grapher.md).
-One of the changes is that the graphing directory structure and filenaming conventions have changed.
-Primarily, we've replaced non-static handles (such as database fields like `customer.shortname`, `physicalinterface.minitorindex` and `switcher.name` with immutable primary keys).
+One of the changes is that the graphing directory structure and file-naming conventions have changed.
+Primarily, we've replaced non-static handles (such as database fields like `customer.shortname`, `physicalinterface.monitorindex` and `switcher.name` with immutable primary keys).

-As such, you need to both rename the statistics directory structure and regenerate the configuration. **It is strongly recommended you copy your existing files and do this in parallel or, at least keep a backup.** Also, stop the MRTG daemon before starting.
+As such, you need to both rename the statistics directory structure and regenerate the configuration.

+**It is strongly recommended you copy your existing files and do this in parallel or, at least keep a backup.** Also, stop the MRTG daemon before starting.

 ### Performing the Migration